ros-industrial/industrial_training/gh_pages/index.rst

 ------------------------------------------

 :download:`Slides <_downloads/slides/ROS-I Basic Developers Training - Session 3.pdf>`

+*Note*: These exercises build off the outputs of the ROS1 versions of sessions 1 & 2.
+Please see the :doc:`legacy material <_source/legacy>` page if you need to refer to them.

 - :doc:`3.0 - Intro to URDF <_source/session3/0-Intro-to-URDF>`
 - :doc:`3.1 - Workcell XACRO <_source/session3/1-Workcell-XACRO>`